ttran375/math210/main.md

 guilty when he is innocent.
 2. Finding the defendant innocent when he is guilty.

-In hypothesis testing, these 2 types of errors translate as follows:

-1.  **Type I error**: The mistake of rejecting the null hypothesis when it is true.
-For instance, in the above example, rejecting the hypothesis of mean salary being \$45,000 when, in fact, it is true.
-2.  **Type II error**: The mistake of failing to reject the null hypothesis when it is false.
-For instance, in the above example, failing to reject the hypothesis of mean salary being \$45,000 when, in reality, it is not true.

 #### Type I and II Errors:

 The size of $\alpha$, the rejection region, affects the risk of making